-Privacy and Information Protection
+Privacy and information protection

-Existing Policies and Procedures
+Existing policies and procedures

-Paul Revere has adopted and implemented internal privacy procedures, processes, and controls designed to: (1) ensure the confidentiality of personal information; and, (2) comply with state and federal privacy and security laws and regulations.
+The Paul Revere Life Insurance Company has adopted and implemented internal privacy procedures, processes, and controls designed to: (1) ensure the confidentiality of personal information; and, (2) comply with state and federal privacy and security laws and regulations.
 We have cross-functional frameworks that incorporate policies, procedures, and business practices, and a fabric of technical and operational controls.
-For example, among the measures we have implemented are policies and procedures in compliance with various states’ laws regarding the treatment and confidentiality of personal information, its notification requirements in the event of an electronic data breach, and its requirements for the collection, use and disclosure of Social Security numbers.
+For example, among the measures we have implemented are policies and procedures in compliance with various states' laws regarding the treatment and confidentiality of personal information, its notification requirements in the event of an electronic data breach, and its requirements for the collection, use and disclosure of Social Security numbers.

 We may share customers' personal information primarily with...